 The primary and secondary curves meet at an inflection point within the laryngeal vestibule (the space between the epiglottis and glottis).
 The tangent of the line joining the two curves at the inflection point is known as the ‘vestibule axis’ which itself is set at a variable angle depending on patient position and other factors.
 This is up sloping in the neutral position, making it more difficult to visualize the glottic opening and pass a tracheal tube.
 The sniffing position also has a beneficial effect on the vestibule axis, bringing it into a flat or down sloping position.
 When attempting intubation in the neutral position, for example, during manual in-line stabilistation, external laryngeal manipulation may flatten the vestibule axis, improving visualisation of the glottis and passage of a tube.
 However, the use of a bougie or stylet may still be necessary.

-The posterior column (called the ‘posterior complex’ in the original paper) is managed during the ‘static phase’ when the patient’s head and neck are positioned before attempts at laryngoscopy.
-The ability to position the head and neck in the optimum position for laryngoscopy is dependent on the range of movement of the occipito-atlanto-axial complex.
+The posterior column is managed during positoioning of the head and neck before attempts at laryngoscopy.
+The ability to optimally position the head and neck for laryngoscopy is dependent on the range of movement of the occipito-atlanto-axial complex.
 Pathologies affecting the posterior column include rheumatoid arthritis, previous surgical fixation and external stabilisation such as halo fixation or manual in-line stabilisation.

-Abnormalities of the middle column (called the ‘air passage’ in the original paper) include foreign bodies, tumours and infections, such as abscesses or epiglottitis.
+Abnormalities of the middle column (the air passage) include foreign bodies, tumours and infections, such as abscesses or epiglottitis.
 Obesity in itself is not a risk factor for air passage obstruction, unless there is deposition of adipose tissue in the lateral pharyngeal walls, with symptoms of obstructive sleep apnoea.7

-The anterior column (called the ‘anterior complex’ in the original paper) comes into play in what Greenland describes as the dynamic phase of laryngoscopy, where the laryngoscope is passed into the mouth and anterior column tissues are moved in an effort to view the glottis.
-The anterior column is in the shape of a pyramid containing the submandibular space and glossal muscles, with its vertices at the temporo-mandibular joints, the hyoid bone and the lower incisors.
-Its upper border is the superior surface of the tongue.
+The anterior column comes into play during laryngoscopy, where anterior column tissues are moved in an effort to view the glottis.
+The anterior column contains the submandibular space and glossal muscles.
 Anything that reduces the size of this column (such as retrognathia or a narrow palate) or the compliance of the tissues within it (such as infection, haemorrhage or radiotherapy) can affect how easily the tissues can be displaced during laryngoscopy.

-Greenland has further developed his three-column model to predict which airway devices might be of use for each problem.
-His findings are summarised in the table below.
+Thinking about the patient in terms of the three anatomical airway columns can help to predict which airway devices might be of use for each problem.
+See the table below.

 The importance of patient preparation, time allowing, cannot be overemphasised.
 Correct positioning of the patient, in the sniffing position, facilitates tracheal intubation by optimally aligning the primary and secondary curves.
 However, there is also good evidence that patient positioning has beneficial effects on pre-oxygenation.
 Several studies have now shown that pre-oxygenating patients in a 20° head-up or sitting position increases time to desaturation, therefore giving more time for tracheal intubation.
 This holds true for obese and non-obese patients, and for the sitting and reverse Trendelenberg positions, which can be used, for example, when the patient has been immobilised for suspected spinal injury.8